davesteele/argparse_formatter/README.md

-This project is a simple Python module that provides [**argparse**](https://docs.python.org/3/library/argparse.html) formatters that support more flexibility in the display of help and epilog text.
+This project is a simple Python module that provides [**argparse**](https://docs.python.org/3/library/argparse.html) formatters that support more flexibility in the display of description, help, and epilog text.

 Background
 ----------